dmesser/ocp-3.6-cns-3.5-lab/lab-guide/docs/module-3-cns-for-apps.md

 OpenShift knows non-ephemeral storage as "persistent" volumes.
 This is storage that is decoupled from pod lifecycles.
 Users can request such storage by submitting a `PersistentVolumeClaim` to the system, which carries aspects like desired capacity or access mode (shared, single, read-only).

 A storage provider in the system is represented by a `StorageClass` and is referenced in the claim.
-Upon receiving the claim it talks to the API of the actual storage system to provision the storage.
+Upon receiving the claim OpenShift talks to the API of the actual storage system to provision the storage.

 The provisioned storage is represented in OpenShift as a `PersistentVolume` which can directly be used by pods to mount it.

 With these basics defined we can try CNS in our system.
-First examine the `StorageClass` the installer has automatically created respectively.
+First examine the `StorageClass` the installer has automatically created for us.

-&#8680; Make sure you are still logged in as `operator`:
+&#8680; Remain logged in as `operator` for now:

     oc login -u operator